null

 What Are Bully Sticks

 Bully sticks are single-ingredient chews made from 100% beef pizzle (the muscle tissue of cattle), typically sourced from grass-fed beef.
 What makes bully sticks stand apart is their minimal processing: manufacturers slow-dry the muscle tissue without chemicals, artificial additives, or preservatives, preserving the natural protein content.
+As natural dog chews, bully sticks are a wholesome choice for pet owners seeking safe and healthy options.

 The single-ingredient nature of quality bully sticks matters because it eliminates variables.
 When you choose premium bully sticks from reputable bully stick brands, you know exactly what your furry friend is consuming: dried beef muscle, nothing more.